-By the same token, intervenor States' view of the equal-sovereignty doctrine would have the effect of stifling the very "innovation and experimentation" that federalism is designed to promote.
+Accepting the States' assertion that the equal-sovereignty doctrine applies in these circumstances would be unprecedented and a dangerous expansion of that limited doctrine.
+It would have the effect of stifling the very "innovation and experimentation" that federalism is designed to promote.
 Bond, 564 U.S. at 221.
-Under the States' view, no State is entitled to innovate and experiment unless all States are entitled to do so.
-It is not difficult to imagine an industry-including in the agricultural, mining, or car-manufacturing sectors-that could not accommodate 50 different standards but can adapt to a smaller range of standards.
-Under the intervenor States' view,

-Congress could not allow a subset of States with unique concerns related to such an industry to experiment with innovative solutions to local problems.
+Under the States' view, no State is entitled to depart from a uniform federal standard in order to innovate and experiment unless all States are entitled to do so.
+It is not difficult to imagine an industry-including in the agricultural, mining, or carmanufacturing sectors-that could not accommodate 50 different standards but can adapt to a smaller range of standards.
+Under the State petitioners' view, Congress could not allow a subset of States to experiment with innovative solutions to local problems.
 Nothing in the Constitution supports the notion that when Congress legislates pursuant to the Commerce Clause, it must choose between imposing a single national standard or tolerating 50 different standards.
 That approach offers literally no federalism advantage and does nothing to advance the equal sovereignty or dignity of any State.